 How to Decrease HDC

-- Yarn over (as normal)
+- Yarn over and insert hook into stitch. (as normal)

-- Yarn over and pull through (as normal)
+- Yarn over and pull through. (as normal)

 - Half double crochet is a US crochet term; it's called half treble crochet in UK crochet patterns.